ericsonga/APCSAReview/_sources/TurtleGraphics/turtleBasics.rst

     no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-..  shortname:: Chapter: What You Can Do with a Computer
+..  shortname:: Chapter: Compute with Turtles
-..  description:: Some tidbits of what you can do with a computer
+..  description:: Intro to classes and objects with turtles

 .. |runbutton| image:: Figures/run-button.png
-    :height: 20px
+    :height: 30px
     :align: top
     :alt: run button

-Compute with Turtles
+Compute with Turtles: Intro to Objects
 =====================

-A turtle here is not an animal.
-We are working with a virtual turtle, an idea that dates back to the 1960's.
-The original robot turtle had a physical pen in it.
-The student-programmers would steer the robot around using programs, and create drawings with the pen.
+In the 1960s, an educational programming language called Logo was developed.
+It is best known for teaching programming with turtles!
+The turtles were graphical or robotic turtles that were controlled with simple commands like go forward or turn right.
+Here's a photo of a robot turtle from the 1960s.
+The turtle had a pen attached to it.
+The student-programmers would steer the robot around using simple commands to create drawings with their code.

 .. figure:: Figures/mindstorms_turtle.jpg
-    :width: 200px
+    :width: 400px
     :align: center
     :alt: Children playing with a Logo turtle robot that can draw with a pen
     :figclass: align-center

-    Figure 3: Children playing with a Logo turtle robot that could draw with a pen
+    Figure 1: Children playing with a Logo turtle robot that could draw with a pen

 ..	index::
 	single: comment